University of the Philippines Los Baños: Biotechnology research

-In July 2010, UPLB announced that the Leucinodes orbonalis-resistant Bacillus thuringiensis (Bt) eggplant variety that it had been developing with Cornell University and Mahyco was ready for commercialization.
-On February 17, 2011, Filipino and Indian Greenpeace activists trespassed UPLB's Bay research farm and uprooted two Bt eggplants and more than 100 non-genetically modified eggplants.
-The National Academy of Science and Technology and ranking UPLB officials condemned the incident, and have taken legal action.

 Biofuel research

-Pioneering efforts in biofuel research have been conducted at the university.
-Studies conducted in the 1930s found that gasoline with 15–20 percent ethanol, dubbed "gasanol", was more efficient than pure gasoline.
+Studies at the university conducted in the 1930s found that gasoline with 15–20 percent ethanol, dubbed "gasanol", was more efficient than pure gasoline.
 Biofuel research in 2007 under the National Biofuel Program has considered new sources of biofuel, such as coconuts, Moringa oleifera, and sunflower seeds.
 Efforts have been concentrated on the Jatropha curcas due to its low maintenance and fast yield.
 Other fuel, such as coconut biofuel, were found to be too costly.
 Biofuel from Sorghum bicolor, Manihot esculenta crantz and Chlorella vulgaris are also being studied.

 Nanotechnology research

 UPLB's nanotechnology program focuses on research and innovation in agriculture, food, and forest products.
 It has developed nanosensors and nanostructured materials from agriculture by-products, helping improve agricultural productivity.
 Moreover, it has developed and commercialized "nanofertilizers" that can be substituted for synthetic fertilizers.
 Researchers found that these nanofertilizers reduced fertilizer application by up to 50 percent compared with using conventional fertilizers, and are less likely to cause soil toxicity and imbalance.
 Studies showed that using the nanofertilizers increased the net profit of farmers by 40 percent in rice, 20 percent in corn, and 48 percent in potato.
 It also increased eggplant yield by 36 percent, cabbage by 5 percent, and cane tonnage by 46 percent.
 Significant increases in yield were also observed for coffee, cacao, and banana.
 In 2021, the government launched a program to optimize the manufacturing of these nanofertilizers.